singaround/songbook/songs/water-is-wide.md

 wordsBy: Traditional
 tuneBy: Traditional
 chorusLine: The water is wide, I can not cross o'er
-songLine: The water is wide, I can not cross o'er
+songLine: The water is wide, I cannot cross o'er
 tags:
   - song
   - musically_melancholy